onedebos/corona-ql/README.md

 # Project Name

-> This is a tracker for the #COVID-19 / Coronavirus built in Rails
-> with GraphQL endpoints.
-You can use this tracker to supply data to your apps.
+> This is a live tracker for #COVID-19 / Coronavirus cases worldwide.
+This tracker is built on Rails with GraphQL endpoints.
+You can use this tracker to supply data to your web/mobile apps.

 ![screenshot](./screenshot.png)